yoyoberenguer/PygameShader/README.md

 *The same variable `OPENMP` exist also in the setup_config.py file when building the Cython code*

-* Building PygameShader package will automatically check and compile the source code, you do not need to build the Cython code.
+* Building PygameShader package will automatically check and compile the source code, you do not need to build manually the Cython code.
 ---

-In the main project directory, locate the file ```setup_shader.py```.
-The compilation flag /openmp is used by default.
-To override the OPENMP feature and disable the multi-processing remove the flag ```/openmp```

 ## Credit
 Yoann Berenguer